chmouel/tkn-watch/README.md

 If you don't have `tkn` cli installed you can call the plug-in directly with `tkn-watch`

-If you don't specify a PipelineRun it will ask you nicely for a running Pipelinerun to watch.
+If you don't specify a PipelineRun it will ask you nicely for a running Pipelinerun to watch, auto-selecting one if there is only one running.

 When you give the flag `-l`/`--last` tkn-watch will use the last PipelineRun started.